 A spouse's (either from a same or opposite sex marriage) or civil partner’s long-term pension will also become payable.
 The spouse’s or civil partner’s pension is payable at the rate of one-half of your deferred pension.

 Long-term children's pensions will be payable for so long as eligible children remain eligible following your death, as detailed in the Protection for your family section.
-The pension is calculated against the pension you would have received had your deferred benefits been put into payment on the date of your death.
+The pension is based on the pension you would have received had your deferred benefits been put into payment on the date of your death.
 If your pension would have been calculated on a total membership of less than the shorter of ten years or the amount you could have accrued had you continued in office to age 65, that amount is used to increase your pension for the purpose of calculating the children’s pension only.

 Can I transfer my L G P S pension?